Argent77/A7-GolemConstruction/A7!GolemConstruction/readme/readme-polish.txt

 - Added German translation
 - Added Polish translation (big thanks to Cahir)
 - Thieves with UAI can also build golems (using Bard level requirements)
+- Rebalanced golem building requirements
+- Minor adjustments of golem stats
+- Improved overall EET compatibility
+- Improved basic golem AI
+- Adapted previously hardcoded strings regarding familiars not allowed to execute specific actions
 - Fixed a bug that gave you duplicate golem-related abilities when continuing an EET game in SoA
-- Minor adjustments of golem stats
+- Fixed a bug regarding random treasures found in containers which sometimes contained unremovable items
+- Fixed an issue which didn't properly keep track of the number of active golems
+- Fixed the golem removal script at the end of the SoD plot which had serious side effects in later campaigns in EET
+- Fixed accidental removal of a plot item in WK if "Replace original Golem Manual" tweak have been installed
+- Fixed enemy golem behavior if "Golems for enemy spellcasters" or "Greater variety of enemy golem types" tweaks have been installed
 - Several textual fixes and updates

 2.1